papanito/free-dev-resources/README.md

     - Automatic OS patching
   - [Pricing](https://www.heroku.com/pricing)

-- **[netfly]** is an intuitive Git-based workflow and powerful serverless platform to build, deploy, and collaborate on web apps
+- **[netlify]** is an intuitive Git-based workflow and powerful serverless platform to build, deploy, and collaborate on web apps

   - Features:
     - Automated builds from Git